Edward Hardwicke: Filmography

 Hardwicke also provided narration for several films.
 He voiced Major Swift in the Xbox 360 game Fable III.

 Personal life

-Hardwicke had two daughters, Kate and Emma, by his first marriage to Anne Iddon (died 2000), which ended in divorce.
+Hardwicke had two daughters by his first marriage to Anne Iddon (died 2000), which ended in divorce.
 He was married to Prim Cotton from 1994 until his death.

 Hardwicke lived in Chichester.
 On 16 May 2011, he died of cancer at a hospice in the city, with his remains handled at the Chichester Crematorium.